mercoglianoisidoro/cheatsheet/base_concepts.md

 ## Infrastructure vs Architecture

-Infrastructure: the actual set of components that make up a system
+- **Infrastructure**: the actual set of components that make up a system
-Architecture: the design of the components and their relationships
+- **Architecture**: the design of the components and their relationships

 ## Dependability